DeadLeavez/Leaves-Questrandomizer/readme.md

 - Added locale for de, fr, and pl
 - Added config on how many maps should be for kill quests.
 - Looking for translators, for all tarkov languages except: EN, RU, PL, NL, SE, UA, DE, FR
+- Actually made the new locale system load.
+Oops.